Wrekenton: Air

 The nearest airport to Wrekenton is Newcastle International Airport, which is located around 14 mi away by road.
 Teesside International Airport and Carlisle Lake District Airport are located around 33.5 and 59 mi away by road, respectively.

 Bus

 Wrekenton is served by Go North East's local bus services, with frequent routes serving Newcastle upon Tyne, Gateshead, Sunderland and Washington and County Durham.

 Rail

 The nearest Tyne and Wear Metro station is located at Gateshead.
 The Tyne and Wear Metro provides a regular service to Newcastle, with trains running up to every 6 minutes (7–8 minutes during the evening and Sunday) between Pelaw and South Gosforth, increasing to up to every 3 minutes at peak times.
 Heworth is nearest rail station, with Northern Trains providing an hourly service along the Durham Coast Line.

 Road

 Wrekenton is served by the B1296 – a part of the former route of the Great North Road.
 By road, Gateshead can be reached in under 10 minutes, Newcastle in 15 minutes, and Newcastle International Airport in 30 minutes.

+Sports

+Wrekenton is home to the non-league football club "Wrekenton Blue Star" who compete in the Northern Alliance as part of the English pyramid football system.